-A joint Selkirk College Faculty Association/Management Evaluation Committee, consisting of two members chosen by the College and two members chosen by the Association will develop and review evaluation forms and procedures and will submit all recommendations to the Vice President Academic and Student Development for approval.
+A joint Selkirk College Faculty Association/Management Evaluation Committee will develop and review evaluation forms and procedures related to performance evaluation of faculty.
+The committee will consist of two members chosen by the College and two members chosen by the Association.
+Prior to submitting their recommendations to the Vice President Academic and Student Development for approval, the committee will consult with the Institutional Research office, which is responsible for managing the process of faculty evaluation.